UC-MACSS/persp-model_W17/students/kim_soowan/ps7/ps7-resample-nonlinear.md

 ![](ps7-resample-nonlinear_files/figure-markdown_github/grad_exp_plot-1.png)

-The smoothing line follows an interesting curve that decreases and increases.
+The smoothing line follows an interesting, almost S-shaped curve.
 It looks like the relationship could be linear with better data.
 In fact, the optimal number of degrees and knots (df) for a spline regression are both 1.

 ``` r
 # function to simplify things